rebryant/pgpbs-artifact/README.txt

        * C compiler.
 The LRAT checker is written in C.  Just about any compiler should work.
 The default is gcc.

+       * An installation of pdflatex, along with the tikz graphics package

 2. Installation